-Figure 6: Distribution of impulses from the non-academic world
+Figure 7: Distribution of impulses from the non-academic world

 Following the non-academic motivation to conduct research, the variable impulses from the non-academic world targeted the research projects deliberatively designed to benefit a specific non-academic societal group.
-In this sense, the strive towards societal benefit is more emphasized in this particular survey question.
-Approximately 37 % of the respondents not that their projects did not include a presetting specifically designed to benefit a social group.
-Almost exactly the same amount of respondents indicated this type of deliberative design was only present to a minor extent in their research projects.
+In this sense, the strive towards societal benefit is more emphasised in this particular survey question.
+Approximately 37 % of the respondents note that their projects were not specifically designed to benefit a social group.
+Almost exactly the same number of respondents indicated that this type of deliberative design was only present to a minor extent in their research project.
 Although a smaller proportion a significant part, 25 % of the respondents noted that the design of their projects was specifically targeted creating benefit for a social group.